Acquitted (1929 film): Plot

-Inside the prison hospital of a large eastern penitentiary, Marian (Margaret Livingston), a hardened member of New York's underworld, lies gravely ill.
-Among the prison's medical staff is Dr. Bradford (Lloyd Hughes), a once-promising physician now serving a life sentence for murder.
+Inside the prison hospital of a large eastern penitentiary, Marian, a hardened member of New York's underworld, lies gravely ill.
+Among the prison's medical staff is Dr. Bradford, a once-promising physician now serving a life sentence for murder.

 When Marian's life hangs in the balance, Bradford risks his own health to give her a transfusion of his blood.
 The act bonds them.
 In the drab confines of the prison ward, a strange tenderness grows—two lost souls, both victims of circumstance, discovering love where none should exist.

 Bradford is serving life for the killing of Joe Vasetti, a petty addict nicknamed “Hoppy Joe.”
 Witnesses at his trial swore that Bradford had hooked Vasetti on cocaine and killed him to silence him.
 Bradford has always denied the charge.
 His version: Vasetti stormed into his office with a gun, demanding cocaine.
 Bradford complied to save his life, but later tried to seize the drug back.
 Vasetti struck him unconscious, and when Bradford awoke, police had him in custody—charged with murder.

 No one believed him.
 But Marian does.
 She vows to clear his name once her eighteen-month sentence is served.

-Frank Egan (Sam Hardy), a master criminal and Marian's former underworld boss, secretly engineered her imprisonment.
+Frank Egan, a master criminal and Marian's former underworld boss, secretly engineered her imprisonment.
 Egan has long desired Marian, using her in his rackets, but never winning her heart.
 Sending her to prison was his way of demonstrating that he was the boss—and that she would yield to him once free.

 Egan operates his empire from a luxurious hotel, a glamorous front for his criminal activities.
-The police, led by Detective Nelson (Charles Wilson), suspect him of numerous robberies but can never pin anything down.
+The police, led by Detective Nelson, suspect him of numerous robberies but can never pin anything down.
 Nelson hovers around Egan's hotel, always watching, probing.
 Once, during a robbery investigation, he even hints Egan had a hand in Joe Vasetti's murder.
 But Egan's airtight alibi silences him.

 When Marian is released, she goes straight to Egan's hotel.
 He explains why he punished her and presses his claim, but Marian rebuffs him firmly.
 Suspicious, Egan cleverly coaxes the truth from her: she loves Dr. Bradford, and she has only returned to underworld life to hunt down Vasetti's real killer.

 To her shock, Egan offers to secure Bradford's release.
 She is thrilled—but wary.
 She knows Egan's cunning too well.

-Egan confers with his lieutenants, McManus (Charles West) and Tony (George Rigas).
-With them is Smith (Otto Hoffman), an elderly spy on Egan's payroll.
+Egan confers with his lieutenants, McManus and Tony.
+With them is Smith, an elderly spy on Egan's payroll.
 Smith idolizes his only son, Eddie, who now needs $85,000 or face prison himself.
 Desperate, Smith falls into Egan's trap.
 Egan offers the money if Smith will falsely confess to killing Vasetti.
 Smith, frantic to save his boy, agrees.